Emmaste

 Emmaste (Emmast) is a village in Hiiumaa Parish, Hiiu County in northwestern Estonia.

 Emmaste got its village status in 1977.
-Before it was an Emmaste settlement (asundus), which was formed in 1920s on the basis of Emmaste Manor (Emmast).
-Eastern part of the village is known as Nõmme.
-In 1920s and 1930s, the Nõmme was a standalone village.
+Before it was an Emmaste settlement (asundus), which was formed in the 1920s on the basis of Emmaste Manor (Emmast).
+The eastern part of the village was known as Nõmme.
+In the 1920s and 1930s, the Nõmme was a standalone village.
 In 1977, the nearby village Viiterna was merged with Emmaste village.